OnePlus 12R vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you require a user-removable battery for field work, you prioritize ruggedness with military-grade durability, or you want a phone that works with gloves and under wet conditions.
+Choose the Samsung Galaxy XCover6 Pro if: you require a rugged phone that can withstand drops and water, need a user-removable battery for extended field use, or prefer physical keys for quick access to features.
 (6.6" display, 4050 mAh battery)

 Conclusion